routetonull/ipfabric_nornir_demo/demo1-basic.md

 ## NORNIR INVENTORY BASICS

-List all hosts imported by the plugin:
+List all hosts imported by the plugin

     nr.inventory.hosts

-Count the hosts:
+Count the hosts in the inventory

     len(nr.inventory.hosts)